 - Patient dose in CT and complex radiological procedures and optimisation of procedures

 The services offered by the RRPS are as follows:

 1. Personnel Radiation Monitoring

 As part of our RPA service staff radiation doses are monitored.
-Many of our customers deal directly with a personnel radiation dose monitoring service provider (e.g. Mirion, NRPB, Landauer) who will then forward to us the dose reports.
+Many of our customers deal directly with a personnel radiation dose monitoring service provider (e.g. Mirion, UKHSA, Landauer) who will then forward to us the dose reports.
 Regular reports of doses received by staff are monitored by experienced members of the RRPS team and local Radiation Protection Supervisors are immediately informed if there is any cause for concern.
 Otherwise we keep a copy for our records and then forward the report to the customer.
 We keep records in order to be able to complete annual staff dose reports for our customers and to monitor trends in staff doses to ensure that they remain within acceptable limits.
-We liase with monitoring service providers (Mirion, NRPB or Landauer) on behalf of some radiation workers (mostly those who work within the RSCH Trust) and distribute dosemeters, collect and return them to the service provider to be read and reported.
+We liaise with monitoring service providers (Mirion, NRPB or Landauer) on behalf of radiation workers.

 Whole body monitoring: